 Dr. Louis E. (“Doc”) Armstrong was such a man.
 In 1952 he led 10 faculty and 62 students onto campus.
 Filled with the belief that learning was as much about the capacity to better the world as it was about the ability to process information, Armstrong created the environment through which Woodward’s dream was achieved.
-Young men graduated and went to the best colleges and universities in America, knowing they could make positive contributions to humankind's betterment.
+Young men graduated and went to America's best colleges and universities, knowing they could make positive contributions to humankind's betterment.

 Over the subsequent decades, that belief has never wavered.
 Students and faculty work together in a shared governance model, approaching life on campus as they would in a small town; they use town meetings to build understanding, model behaviors, and reflect the values embodied in the school’s written constitution.